 Don't make the call.
 That is the entire job tonight.

 You initiate every drinking night.
 Which means every sober night also begins with you — specifically with you not picking up the phone.
-You don't need to resist friends, explain yourself, or have a conversation with anyone.
-You just need to not make the call.
-Put the phone down.
+You don't need to resist anyone, explain yourself, or have a conversation.
+Just put the phone down.
 Go to your parents.
 The urge passes in 20 minutes.
 It always does.

 "I don't make the call tonight.
 That's the whole job."